ad1tyat/ad1tyat.github.io/index.md

 ---
 layout: page
-title: ""
+title: "Home"
 ---

-I am Aditya Trivedi, a third year undergraduate at [IIT Guwahati](iitg.ac.in).
+I am Aditya Trivedi, a third year undergraduate at [IIT Guwahati](https://iitg.ac.in).
 I am pursuing a B.Tech in Computer Science and Engineering along with Minors in Product Design.
 My major CPI is 9.44/10 and minor CPI is 10.00.

 Currently, I am a research intern at the MIST Lab at Polytechnique Montreal, where I am working on developing a Software-In-The-Loop(SITL) for the [CogniFly Drone](https://thecognifly.github.io/) based on pre-existing SITLs.